alcohol/docker-elastic-hq/README.md

 ## 3.x

-Since `3.0.0`, the default port exposed by the container has changed due to upstream changes.

 ```
 docker run --rm -d --cap-drop ALL --publish 8000:5000 --name elastic-hq alcohol/elastic-hq
 ```

+> Note: Since v3.0.0, the default port exposed by the container has changed due to upstream changes.

-> Note: while previously the connection was established within the browser, since version 3.0.0,
+> Important: while previously the connection was established within the browser, since version v3.0.0,
 > it is established inside the container.
 This means that your container will need to be able to
 > resolve and connect to your target host.